robinmattern/FRDocs_dev01-robin/Setup/fr0305_Setup-Data-Server-Ubuntu.md

 6. Create and Grant Privileges to user account: nimdas with host % (Note: root@localhost has all rights and nimdas@% will have all rights)

-7. From the Vultr console prompt enter:
+7. From the  New terminal console prompt enter:

 ```
 mysql -p